 The project is due to be carried out in a series of phases as funding is secured.

-Following the fantastic news that the project has been awarded £107,500 from the Truro Town’s Fund, this means that, subject to planning permission, the first phase -which includes the new front lobby and the disabled toilets – should be completed by the end of spring next year.
+Following the fantastic news that the project has been awarded £107,500 from the Truro Town’s Fund, this means that, the first phase -which includes the new front lobby and the disabled toilets – should be completed by the end of the year.

 We are very proud that Langarth is supporting this much needed and long awaited project and can’t wait to see the exciting vision become reality.